trychlos/pwix-accounts-ui/README.md

 signinTextBefore<br />
 signinTextAfter<br />
 signoutTextBefore<br />
+signoutTextAfter<br />
 signupTextBefore<br />
 signupTextAfter<br />
-verifyAskTextBefore
+verifyAskTextBefore<br />
+verifyAskTextAfter
 </td><td style="vertical-align:top;">
 Panels personalizaton<br/>
 These options let the application provides its own content before (TextBefore) or after (TextAfter) the input fields of the corresponding panel.<br />
-Value is expected to be a string which contains HTML code, or a function which returns such string.
+Value is expected to be a string which contains HTML code, or a function which returns such a string.
 </td></tr>

 <tr><td style="vertical-align:top;">